[?] Subscribe To This Site

 A landmark Dutch study on fish oil and heart disease, found that eating, on average, a mere ounce (or 25 g) of fish a day cut the chances of fatal heart attack in half.

 If you could look inside people's arteries, you could see that the healthiest ones belong to fish eaters and the most diseased ones to non-fish eaters.
+This is what some Danish researchers did in forty consecutive autopsies.

 They measured the fish oil in the fat tissue, which revealed how much fatty fish the individual had eaten while alive.